Kubernetes Policy Action Configuration Reference Guide

 Overview

 In QueryPie KAC, you configure access control policies for k8s using YAML-based policies.
-This guide explains how to set Actions to avoid difficulties using client tools such as kubectl, Lens, and k9s due to misconfigured policies.
+This guide provides guidance on Actions to prevent difficulties when using client tools such as kubectl, Lens, and k9s due to misconfigured policies.

 API Groups Configuration Guide

-Of course, if resources have the same name, you may need to separate them via apiGroups, but that is not a common situation.
+Of course, if resources share the same resource name, you may need to separate them via apiGroups, but this is not a common situation.

-Therefore, unless you have a specific mission to manage Kubernetes API Groups, it is generally recommended to set apiGroups to ”*” and control access via resources.
+Therefore, unless you have a specific mission to manage Kubernetes API Groups, it is generally recommended to set apiGroups to "*" and control access permissions through resources.

 Resources Configuration Guide